Annika Björnsdotter Teppo

 Background as lecturer

-Presently, I am senior lecturer and teach undergraduate and graduate courses in cultural/social anthropology.
+Presently, I am an associate professor/senior lecturer and teach undergraduate and graduate courses in cultural/social anthropology.
 I have previously worked as a research leader at the Nordic Africa Institute during the period 2012-2016, as lecturer in Social and Cultural Anthropology at University of Helsinki, and at the Open University of Helsinki, and as senior lecturer in Social Policy, Urban Studies and African studies at the University of Helsinki.
 I have also studied and lectured at the universities of Stellenbosch and Pretoria in South Africa.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.